arkadiuszPasciak/windows98/README.md

 - Git hooks are modified with [Husky](https://typicode.github.io/husky/#/).
 - Continuous Integration and Continuous Deployment (CI/CD) is managed with [GitHub Actions](https://github.com/features/actions).
 - Documentation is created with [Vitepress](https://vitepress.vuejs.org/).
-- [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) is used to keep packages updated.

 Feel free to explore the project, provide feedback, and contribute if you're interested.
 Enjoy the trip back to Windows98, right in your browser!